takev/Orion/Rigel/RITP.md

  * UDP or TCP carrier.

 ## Packet format
+The complete packet including the header is encryped using AES128-CTR.

+Exceptions to encryption:

+ * First 8 bits (sequenceNr and type) of the packet is XOR-ed with second 8 bit of the encrypted-packet.
+This scrambling is used to frustrate middle-boxes with reading the sequence number and type.
+ * The extraHeader is neither encrypted nor scrambled.

 ```
 struct Header[16] {
-    bool                open;
-    bool                close;
+    uint2_t             type;           // Scrambled
-    uint6_t             sequenceNr;
+    uint6_t             sequenceNr;     // Scrambled
-    uint56_t            reliabilityMask;
-    bool                error;
     bool                fragment;
+    bool                message;
     uint6_t             acknowledgeNr;
+    uint16_t            length;
+    uint32_t            reliabilityMask;
-    uint56_t            acknowledgeMask;
+    uint32_t            acknowledgeMask;
+    uint32_t            crc32c;
 };

-struct KeyExchangeHeader {
+struct OpenPDU {
-    uint128_t           nonce;
-    uint8_t             publicKey[];
+    uint8_t             publicKey[];    // Plain-text
+    uint8_t             data[];
 };

-struct EncryptedData {
+struct ClosePDU {
-    uint32_t            checksum;
     uint8_t             data[];
 };

-struct ClientKeyExchangePacket {
+struct DataPDU {
-    Header              header;
-    KeyExchangeHeader   keyExchangeHeader;
-    EncryptedData       encryptedData;
+    uint8_t             data[];
 };

-struct DataPacket {
+struct ErrorPDU {
-    Header              header;
-    EncryptedData       encryptedData;
+    uint32_t            errorCode;      // Plain-text
+    uint8_t             errorMessage[]; // Plain-text
 };

-struct ErrorPacket {
+struct Packet[header.length] {
     Header              header;

-    uint32_t            errorCode;
+    switch (header.type) {
+    case 0: OpenPDU     pdu;
+    case 1: DataPDU     pdu;
+    case 2: ClosePDU    pdu;
+    case 3: ErrorPDU    pdu;
+    }
 };

 ```
-### Header
-To frustrate deep packet inspection of the non-encrypted header; the first 16 bytes of the packet (the header) is XOR-ed with the second 16 bytes of the packet (encryptedData or keyExchangeHeader).

-### OPEN
+### Type

+ * 0 - Open connecion
+ * 1 - Established connection
+ * 2 - Close connection
+ * 3 - Error

+#### Open connection
 This flag marks the first packet send by the client to the server.
 In this case the we use the ClientKeyExchangePacket format; otherwise use the DataPacket format.

-During the Open the client will send its Diffie-Hellman public key, its AES-Nonce value, the encrypted-checksum and optionally encrypted-data.
+During the Open the client will send its Diffie-Hellman public key, the encrypted-checksum and optionally encrypted-data.
 This requires the client to already know the Diffie-Hellman public key of the server, which it has received out-of-band.

-### CLOSE
+#### Established connection

+#### Close connection
 This flag marks the half-close packet from either the client or server.
 The close from either side must be acknowledged.
 The Close flag may be set during Open.
 Data may be send on the Close.

-### ERROR
+#### Error
 When this flag is set the packet is in the ErrorPacket format.
-It send when after receiving a bad packet, or when the protocol is in a incorrect state.
+It is send after receiving a bad packet, or when the protocol is in a incorrect state.

-The Close flag may be send on Error.
+None of the packet is encrypted on error, since error could be cuased by having no or incorrect encryption keys.

-### DATA (virtual)
+### MESSAGE
-This flag is set when the length of the data is larger than zero.
+This flag is send when a message needs to be delivered to the application.
+It is possible for the message to be zero bytes in length.

 ### FRAGMENT
 When this bit is set the data in this packet should be concatenated with the data in the next packet.
 The application should only see a single large message.

+The maximum data size of fragmented message is 65536 bytes.

+### Length
+This is the length of the packet including the header.
+This is needed when encapsulating RITP inside a streaming protocol such as TCP.

 ### Sequence Number
-The least significant 6 bits of the virtual 64 bit sequence number.
+The least significant 8 bits of the virtual 64 bit sequence number.
-Sequence number zero represents the sequence number before opening the connection and is used to acknowledge an OPEN packet without responding with data.
+Sequence number zero represents the sequence number before opening the connection and is used when acknowledging an OPEN packet without responding with data.

-The sequence number is incremented before the sender sends a packet with  one or more of the following flags: OPEN, CLOSE, DATA.
+The sequence number is incremented before the sender sends a OPEN- or CLOSE-packet, or when the MESSAGE flag is set.

 ### Reliability Mask
 This bit-mask references previously send packets, up to and including the current